idcrook/circuitpython-on-particle/installing-circuitpython-particle-argon.md

 To flash using Jlink, `nrfjprog` is used

-The binary files provided by the manufacturer of the chip can be downloaded via the following page : https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF5-Command-Line-Tools
+The binary files provided by the manufacturer of the chip can be downloaded via the following page : https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools

-For my Mint Linux 19 (Ubuntu 18.04), choose `Linux64 9.8.1` from the "*Download nRF5 Command line tools, latest version*" dropdown

-`nRF-Command-Line-Tools_9_8_1_Linux-x86_64.tar`
+[ Downloads ] tab

+Select Linux64 in dropdown

+choose `Linux64 10.2.1` as Selected version

+`nRFCommandLineTools1021Linuxamd64tar.gz`

 Doc: https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_nrf5x_cltools%2FUG%2Fcltools%2Fnrf5x_command_line_tools_lpage.html&cp=6_1